San Mateo AYSO

 · Another spectator on your team begins to berate an official?
 (Remind them that they are in a Kids Zone and they need to act appropriately and honor the game)

 Open Registration days are held in April or May each year.
-Late Registration starts immediately following the last open registration session.
-The fee for 2012 is $90 per player.
-Financial assistance is limited and only available at Open Registration.
+The fee for 2015 is $90 per player.
+Financial assistance is limited and only available at the walk-in Open Registration.

-Late registration is only conducted on a mail-in/drop off basis only.
-For information on how to register a player after our last regular registration date visit our website (www.aysosm.org).
-All late registration players will be placed on a wait list, and will be placed on teams on a space available basis only.
-Late registration fee is $115 per player.
+Post walk-in registration is only conducted on a mail-in/drop off basis only.
+For information on how to register a player after our last regular walk-in registration date visit our website (www.aysosm.org).
+All post walk-in registration players will be placed on a wait list, and will be placed on teams on a space available basis only.
+Post walk-in registration fee is $130 per player.

-Early Volunteer registration begins in January.
+Early Volunteer registration begins in February and ends in March.
 This registration is for Coaches, Referees, Field Liners and Board Members who have committed to attend training sessions and fulfilling their volunteer duties.
 All early registered volunteers who complete their required training are allowed to register their children through an early registration process.

 Each team has a coach, assistant coach, and team parent who are responsible for their team.
 The assistant coach assists the coach at practices and fills-in when the coach is unable to make games or practices.
 The team parent assists the coach by distributing information on snack schedules, photo times, banners, end-of-year party, and any other duty not specifically coach-related.
 Divisions U6 and U8 are required to have two trained team referees per team.
-Division U10 is required to have at least one trained Assistant Referees per team.
+Divisions U10 and U12 are required to have at least one trained Assistant Referees per team.

 All teams are encouraged to have a sponsor.
-Sponsors may elect to sponsor at the $200, $350 or $500/team level and we encourage multiple sponsors for each team.
+Sponsors may elect to sponsor at the $250, $350, $500 or $1000/team level and we encourage multiple sponsors for each team.
 Sponsors are recognized on the team banner and in regional publications and on our website.
-Sponsor fees help keep the cost of the program down as well as to support our scholarship program.
+Sponsor fees help keep the cost of the program down.
 Sponsorship information is available from your coach or from the web at www.aysosm.org.
 If a team cannot find a sponsor, then the sponsorship fee should be spread across the parents.

 Players are excused for any conflicts as long as they notify their coach prior to their game or practice.